go-rel/rel/docs/crud.md

 <!-- tabs:end -->

-To insert a new record using a map, simply pass a `rel.Map` as the second argument, modification defined in the map will be applied to the struct passed as the first argument.
+To insert a new record using a map, simply pass a `rel.Map` as the second argument, mutation defined in the map will be applied to the struct passed as the first argument.
 Insertion using map wont update `created_at` or `updated_at` field.

 <!-- tabs:start -->